 These investments have helped a lot of restaurants reopen their business and even thrive in a harsh time.
 But innovative tech like this isn’t just useful during the pandemic.
 These modern restaurant technologies are here to stay because they benefit the two most important parties involved: the customer and the restaurant.
 For most customers, these changes are not only hygienic but extremely convenient.
 After realizing the benefits of tap to pay from a mobile device, digital menus, and contactless interaction, many won’t ever want to go back to traditional methods like paying by cash.
 In many ways, COVID-19 has upended cash payments almost entirely.
 Even if diners aren’t worried about the sharing of surfaces, having the ability to order whatever you want, whenever you want it from both inside the restaurant and from the comfort of your own home, is priceless.
 Not to mention, contactless ordering from mobile devices can quickly cut down on lines and even let risk averse customers know that their well-being is a priority.
 From the restaurant’s point of view, collecting orders, account information, and loyalty stats is invaluable for a company looking to turn guest data into future profits, and with new technology, it has never been easier.
 Most POS systems collect this information automatically and generate daily, weekly, and monthly reports showing the biggest trends such as sales, inventory, and consumers.
 Without a mobile ordering POS system, analyzing this data would take an up valuable employee hours; now, it can be done automatically and under one unified interface.

 Overall, restaurants are going through a period of transformation, in both a physical and digital sense.
 Physically, restaurant layouts are changing, but at the same time the digital outlets that customers interact with are evolving every day.
 What we are seeing from the consumer side is a change of expectations: different expectations than what has traditionally been seen in this industry.
 Things such as contactless options for health and safety, but also new technology to modernize the entire restaurant experience.
 Ditto can help restaurants succeed as these long-term changes become more relevant in an increasingly digital world.
 Ditto already has helped industries build specialized contactless solutions to allow businesses to thrive during this pandemic and beyond.
-If you are interested in learning how Ditto can help prepare your business for changes in the future, schedule a demo with us and consider filling out the form in the footer below to stay up to date with everything Ditto is working on.
+If you are interested in learning how Ditto can help prepare your business for changes in the future, get started through the Ditto Portal and consider filling out the form in the footer below to stay up to date with everything Ditto is working on.

 - Restaurant tech to improve business after covid-19